dca-doherty/VASCO-Replication/scripts/VALIDATION_METHODOLOGY.md

 **Real Historical Data:**
 - Precipitation: NOAA GHCND API, San Diego area stations (1949-1957), coded as binary (has_precip)
+- Cloud cover: Daily mean from NOAA Integrated Surface Database (ISD), San Diego station WBAN 23188, parsed from hourly sky condition reports (GF1 field, oktas converted to 0-1 scale).
+3,287 daily records with zero missing days.
 - Moon illumination: Calculated via vectorized Astropy ephemeris (accuracy ~1 arcmin)

-**Seasonal Proxies:**
-- Cloud cover: Southern California seasonal patterns (historical daily cloud data unavailable for 1950s)

 **Standardization:** Continuous predictors are standardized (zero mean, unit variance).
 Binary predictors (nuclear window, has_precip) are kept on their natural 0/1 scale so that exp(coefficient) gives the IRR for a 0-to-1 shift.

-Note: The nuclear window effect *strengthens* after controlling for these variables (IRR increases from 1.45 crude to 1.83 all-sky controlled), indicating confounders were partially masking the true effect rather than creating a spurious correlation.
+Note: The nuclear window effect *strengthens* after controlling for these variables (IRR increases from 1.45 crude to 1.80 all-sky controlled), indicating confounders were partially masking the true effect rather than creating a spurious correlation.

 ### 1.5 Negative Binomial Regression